ashlinrichardson/MultiverseContagion_parallel/README.md

 * many simulation instances being run in parallel
 * nonparametric distributional representation to examine the collective behaviour of multiple simulations

 Although this version is superseded, it is retained to demo findings from many runs executed in parallel.
-Theoretically everything is multiplatform, here the instructions demonstrated were tested on a Linux terminal
+Theoretically everything is multiplatform, here the instructions shown were tested on a Linux terminal
 # Files
 ## setup.sh
 Install packages such as R, python, libv8